abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 #### Achievements

-Abhay is an award-winning undergraduate researcher, having been a recipient of awards such as the [Cornell, Maryland, Max Planck Pre-Doctoral Research Fellowship](https://cmmrs.mpi-sws.org/) awarded to outstanding pre-doctoral researchers from all around the world.
+Abhay is an award-winning undergraduate researcher, having been a recipient of awards such as the **[Cornell, Maryland, Max Planck Pre-Doctoral Research Fellowship](https://cmmrs.mpi-sws.org/)** awarded to outstanding pre-doctoral computer science researchers from all around the world.

 In addition to his excellence in undergraduate research, he is a proven leader, having received numerous awards for his leadership at the University of Wisconsin-Madison such as the [John W. Jung Memorial Scholarship](http://www.allcampusparty.org/jwj) and the Dean's Award of Excellence.

 Finally, he has ranked #3 nationally in top technology quizzes with over 15,000 participants, and has received recognition and recommendation from senior leadership in state government for his non-profit work.

 #### Interests

 Abhay is primarily interested in computer science with an emphasis on advanced software systems.
 He has successfully designed and built ground-breaking robotics platforms, invented cutting-edge AI algorithms, and lead software infrastructure development at one of the world's best technology companies.

-#### Writing
+Abhay also writes about his intellectual influences.
 In [The Revelation](https://abhayvenkatesh.substack.com/), Abhay focuses on intellectual ideas at the intersection of technology, philosophy, and startups.
 On the other hand, in [Applied Dialectics](https://applieddialectics.substack.com/), Abhay writes on applying these ideas in the real world.

 #### More